awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 ## Step 1: Create a Lambda Function Deployment Package<a name="lra-console-create-package"></a>

 In this step, you create a Lambda function deployment package, which is a ZIP file that contains the function's code and dependencies\.
-You also download the AWS Greengrass Core SDK to include in the package as a dependency\.
+You also download the AWS IoT Greengrass Core SDK to include in the package as a dependency\.

 1. On your computer, copy the following Python script to a local file named `lraTest.py`\.
 This is the app logic for the Lambda function\.